 8. Iron Man Experience, Hong Kong Disneyland.
-Opening late in 2016.
-This one hasn’t technically opened yet, but a Marvel-themed simulator ride with a unique rider experience is going to get a lot of attention!
+Opened late in 2016.
+This one hasn’t technically been open for a year yet (in full capacity), but a Marvel-themed simulator ride with a unique rider experience gets a lot of attention – and very long queues!

 7. 20,000 Leagues Under the Sea, Tokyo DisneySea.
 Opened in 2001.
 At first, this “underwater submarine ride” looks pretty tame, but it is very unique and has a high attention to detail.

 6. Pirates of the Caribbean: Battle for the Sunken Treasure, Shanghai Disneyland.
 Opened in 2016.
 Another revamp of a classic Disney boat ride, this attraction has been themed to the famous Pirates of the Caribbean movie franchise and has some awesome special effects, unlike the originals in America.